Chiang Mai and Chiang Rai

 Packed with temples, art galleries and northern-style Thai restaurants, Chiang Mai offers a great alternative to the hustle and bustle of Bangkok.
 A trip outside the city’s ancient walls reveals lush hills home tribal villagers and sprawling fields.

 Must-visit spots are the Doi Suthep Temple, the night bazaar and the street market found within the old city on Sundays.
 While in Chiang Mai, tourists often find themselves riding a water buffalo, planting rice in the fields, giving alms to the city’s monks or taking a Thai cooking class.

-Chiang Mai offers a small, laid-back LGBT+ scene, although the city is rapidly getting more integrated.
-Epicenters of which are located outside the wall of the old city, in nearby Chang Pueak, Niammanhaemin and Santitham.
+Chiang Mai offers a small, laid-back LGBT+ scene, although the city is rapidly getting more integrated – the most Bangkok-like nightlife and cultural discoveries can be made in the hip Nimmanhaemin district, where alternative bookshops and cafés sit next to stylish cocktail bars that attract a cosmopolitan crowd.
+Other epicenters that are located outside the wall of the old city include nearby Chang Pueak and pretty Santitham.

 Chiang Rai is to this day a sleepy provincial, but pleasant town, boasting a more friendly and down-to-earth feel.
 Founded in 1262, one can imagine that this is a destination that offers cultural highlights as well as plenty of history, for those interested in imbibing in age-old Thai culture and ways of life.
 But if you’re looking for nightlife, Chiang Rai may not be for you, although there is a night market and suprisingly, a Jazz Festival.